Learn when the autumn equinox happens and what to expect as we bid farewell to summer.

 Well hello, fall!
 Even though it happens year after year, the arrival of autumn is always a little surprising.
 Almost as if on a switch, one day late in the summer you feel it – a subtle crispness in the air.
 And before you know it, it’s pumpkin-spice-everything everywhere.
 We are suddenly swathed in sweaters and wearing boots and bombarded by shades of orange, often even before the thermometer warrants it.
 After slogging through a long hot August, it's exciting.

-6. “Equinox” comes from the Latin words “equi” meaning “equal” and “nox” meaning “night.”
-This implies that there will be equal amounts of daylight and darkness, however such is not exactly the case.
+6. The meaning of "equinox"“Equinox” comes from the Latin words “equi” meaning “equal” and “nox” meaning “night.”
+This implies that there will be equal amounts of daylight and darkness, however such is not precisely the case.

-8. Exactly equal day and night won’t happen until sunrise and sunset occur precisely 12 hours apart, which depends on a location's latitude; the closer to the equator, the closer it is to the equinox.
-This day is known as the equilux. ("Lux" being Latin for light, isn't that pretty?)
+8. What is the equilux?Despite the equinox's name, equal day and night doesn't happen until sunrise and sunset occur precisely 12 hours apart, which depends on a location's latitude; the closer to the equator, the closer it is to the equinox.
+This day is known as the equilux – from the Latin “equi” for “equal” and “lux” for “light.”

 9. The sun signs play along as wellFor the astrology-minded, the morning of the autumnal equinox is when the sun departs Virgo and enters Libra; the scales, how appropriate!
 According to astrologists, this is a good time for balance and harmony.